isc-projects/bind9/doc/arm/reference.rst

       address for TCP sockets.

 ``notify-source-v6``
-   Like ``notify-source``, but applies to notify messages sent to IPv6 addresses.
+   This option acts like ``notify-source``, but applies to notify messages sent to IPv6 addresses.

 .. _port_lists: